vx-nihili/ScreeningTest/README.md

 ## References
 1. Sweigart, A. (2020). *Automate the boring stuff with Python: Practical programming for total beginners.* San Francisco, CA: No Starch Press.
     - Found [here](https://automatetheboringstuff.com/).
-Used to check syntax and library modules that would be helpful for this program.
+Used to check syntax and modules that would be helpful for this program.
 2. The random generator of everything.
 (2013, May).
 Retrieved September 30, 2020, from https://www.randomlists.com/
     - Found [here](https://www.randomlists.com/).
 Used to randomly generate names, emails, and gpas for the test file.